To Filter the Map to view Vessels by

 Step 1: Click Risk Reports.
 Choose from the Vessel Manager Risk Report or the Detailed Risk Report.

-Step 2: The report will be downloaded as the chosen PDF or as a HTML by opening a new internet tab.
+Step 2: The report will be downloaded as the chosen PDF.

 Vessel Manager Risk Report